MostlyArmless/azul/README.md

 - A central area (the "pot") starts empty but will collect discarded tiles
 - Each player has their own board consisting of:
   - A pattern wall (5x5 grid)
-  - A ready zone (5 rows of increasing length: 1-5 spaces)
+  - A staircase (5 rows of increasing length: 1-5 spaces)
   - A floor line (7 spaces with penalty values: -1, -1, -2, -2, -2, -3, -3)
   - A holding area for temporarily storing collected tiles